techquest/isw-payment-sdk-ios/README.md

     }
     guard let responseCode = response.responseCode else {
-        // Further authorization not required, card validation successful. return
+        // Further authorization not required, card validation successful.
+        // The response object contains fields transactionIdentifier,
+        // message,token, tokenExpiryDate, panLast4Digits, otpTransactionIdentifier
+        // transactionRef and cardType.
+        // Save the token, tokenExpiryDate, cardType and panLast4Digits
+        // in order to pay with the token in the future. return
     }
     // At this point, further authorization is required depending on the value of responseCode